 When the air becomes crisp, the leaves turn color, and pumpkin spice flavored things return to the stores, and people start thinking about celebrating Halloween.
 RedCliff Ascent is no exception.

 “We usually send out candy with the staff.
-We have also done face paints, and we’ve sent out pumpkins and carving kits so they can carve a couple of pumpkins for each group.”
+We have also done face paints, and we’ve sent out pumpkins and painting kits so they can paint a couple of pumpkins for each group.”
 In addition, students will get the ingredients to cook the pumpkin for pumpkin pie filling in their pots, complete with whipped topping.

 On Thanksgiving Day, groups of students receive whole smoked turkeys.
 Then staff members warm the turkeys in a dutch oven or some years we have warmed them in a bit oven.
 Along with the turkey, students enjoy a meal of vegetables, rolls, and yams with all the fixings.
 To top off the meal, the students will be treated to pumpkin pie!
 While the dinner is cooking, the students and staff sit in an “attitude of gratitude” group.